“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 ceseare pavese

 We have all been there.
 Last-minute packing.
 Staying up all night before an early morning flight.
-Getting ready to leave for our dream trip, exhausted.
-Realizing you don’t have the right clothes or they don’t fit results in panic buying with rushed runs to the store.
-That item we know we have but can’t find anywhere.
+Getting ready to leave for your dream trip, exhausted.
+Realizing you don’t have the right clothes or they don’t fit results in panic buying and rushed runs to the store.
+We know we have that must-have item, but we can’t find it anywhere.
 Purchase new shoes, then forget to break them in.
-The suitcase you were planning to use you discover is damaged.
-Then when you get to your destination, you realize you have forgotten an essential item.
+Discover the suitcase you were planning to use was damaged or too heavy.
+Then, when you get to your destination, you realize you have forgotten an essential item.
+If this is you, then we have some packing hacks for you.

-The list of last-minute craziness we all can identify with some or all of these situations.
+The list of last-minute craziness includes situations we can all identify with.
 We can guarantee we have done all of them and even more.

-After all our time traveling, we have seen everything.
-Those last-minute purchases and rushed shipping financially can bring quite a hit on your budget.
+After all our traveling, we have seen everything.
+Last-minute purchases and rushed shipping can be quite a hit on your budget.
 That credit card statement arriving after your trip can be jaw-dropping.
-Shopping at your destination for items takes away from your fun and can be expensive too.
+Shopping at your destination for items takes away from your fun and can be expensive, too.
 It can be almost impossible if you are over 6 feet like Joelle.
 One time in Spain, Joelle spent 4 hours out of her first full day finding a missing part of her camera.
 It goes on and on.

 Part of this is inevitable and adds to travel’s craziness and funny stories.
 That said, much can be avoided.
 It is all about early preparation and having detailed packing lists.
 We will share what has worked for us, how to reduce your packing stress before a trip, and how to bring all those essential items and keep them organized.

-The first step to packing for traveling abroad is to have a list.
-This not only keeps you organized but keeps you from overpacking and forgetting something important.
-We have put together two lists to assist you in getting ready for your next adventure.
+The first step in packing for traveling abroad is to have a list.
+This not only keeps you organized but also prevents you from overpacking and forgetting something important.
+We have put together two lists to help you get ready for your next adventure.
 The first is your comprehensive packing list of all the items you will bring on your trip.
 The second one details which items need to be in your carry-on luggage.

-We will take you through each list, sharing tips and hard-earned lessons to take the stress out of packing for you.
+We will take you through each list, sharing our packing hacks and hard-earned lessons to take the stress out of packing for you.

 A Tribute First